 In the Senior Phase, Year 10, 11 and 12, the amount of time devoted to homework and independent study will vary according to the student's learning needs and individual program of learning, as determined through their Senior Education and Training (SET) Plan.

-As a guide, Year 10 students may be given up to 7.5 hours of homework per week.
-Year 11 and Year 12 students may receive up to 15 hours per week.
+As a guide, Year 10 students may be given up to approximately 7.5 hours of homework/independent study per week.

+Year 11 and 12 Students